brenoguim/flexclass/README.md

 ```

 ## TODO/Known issues
+- Flexclass constructors
     - Allocator support
+    - Support passing arguments to the array constructor via input iterator or lambda
     - Provide a way to group "array sizes" with their type.
 The constructor is disconnected
-- clang-format
+- Add performance tests
+    - Make aligner constexpr?
+I suspect it can be much more efficient than it is now
-- Add range-for support for sized arrays
+- Add range-for support for AdjacentRanges.
-- Support arrays before the base
 - Check if available features are enough to replace code in LLVM (User/Uses classes)
 - Document customization infrastructure
-- Make aligner constexpr?
-I suspect it can be much more efficient than it is now
-- Add support passing arguments to the array constructor
+- Support arrays before the base